-In the end the author adds the dash of his personal awakening that happened by his reading Gita and finding the traces of game theory there too.
-And the only solution that he suggests is the most famous Gita verse ‘karmanaye vadhikartaste.. .’ which is nothing but suggesting “Gandhigiri” in the more colloquial words.
+In the end, the author adds the dash of his personal awakening that happened by his reading Gita.
+And finding the traces of game theory there too.
+And the only solution that he suggests is the most famous Gita verse ‘karmanye vadhikaraste…’.
+Which is nothing but suggesting “Gandhigiri” in the more colloquial words?

-My recommendation for this book would be read if you like absolutely light reading on a relaxed day.
+My recommendation for this book Games Indians Play would be read if you like absolutely light reading on a relaxed day.
 Though the high degree of cynicism in the book agitated me a bit…

 Thanks, Dhaval for gifting me this book.